leodeslf/leaf/summs/ux/dont_make_me_think.md

 ### Mobile: It's not just a city in Alabama anymore

->Welcome to the 21th century -you may experience a slight sense of vertigo.
+>Welcome to the 21th century -you may experience a slight sense of vertigo

 Phones have been getting gradually *smarter* for years, even more after the iPhone introduction in June 2007.
 And it was about this same time that the Mobile Web finally came into its own.
 There had been Web browsers on phones before, but they *sucked*.

 One of Apple's great inventions was the ability to **scroll and zoom** in and out (by just swiping and pinching the screen) very quickly.
 For the first time, the Web was fun to use on a device that you could carry with you at all times.
-You could look up anything anywhere anytime.
+We could look up anything anywhere anytime.

 There's not much denying that mobile devices are the wave of the future, except for things where we need enormous *horsepower* or a big *playing surface* (professional video editing, Photoshop, CAD, etc).